UCBMethaneTracker/UCB-Capstone-Methane-Tracker/data_tagging/sonya/README_labeling_metaData_legend.txt

 2. Confidence (0 = no confidence, 1 = questionable, 2 = confident): how confident are you that you correctly drew the bounding box around the landfill

 3. Garbage visible?
-(0 = cannot see garbage in image, 1 = can see garbage): Are there clearly patches of garbage that can be seen in the landfill ?
+(0 = cannot see garbage in w, 1 = can see garbage): Are there clearly patches of garbage that can be seen in the landfill ?
 This column is to help get a sense for how many images we have for more well-managed landfills (eg. dirt patches over the garbage) vs. those in which garbage is clearly exposed.

 4. Type of region: Indicate a 1 for any columns that you think describes the terrain of the land around the landfill within the image.